Frequency-Melody/CodeLearning/README.md

 # CodeLearning
-Something maybe easy but important to me for a beginner's state.
+Something maybe easy but important to me form a beginner's state.